rashedki/MyReads-project/README.md

 1. Clone or download this project.
 2. Open the Terminal in MAC or the cmd in Windows
 3. Install all project dependencies with (npm install).
+4. Install the Router with (npm install react-router-dom)
-4. Start the development server with (npm start).
+5. Start the development server with (npm start).

 This application has two pages:
 * Main Page: